-a) Transient State: In order to understand the dynamics of the rarest first algorithm in transient state, we focus on torrent 11.
-The file distributed in this torrent is split in 1657 pieces.
-We run this experiment during 32828 seconds.
+In order to understand the dynamics of the rarest first algorithm in transient state, we focus on torrent 8.
+This torrent consisted of 1 seed and 861 leechers at the beginning of the experiment.
+The file distributed in this torrent is split in 863 pieces.
+We run this experiment during 58991 seconds, but in the following we only discuss the results for the first 29959 seconds when the local peer is in leecher state.